dougbutner/web-4/README.md

 Time tokens are platform independent, and need only store simple data involving time unit and an account identifier at the most bare level.

-Here is the minimum information stored in a time token, using [JWT](https://jwt.io/introduction/) as an example
+Here is the minimum information stored in a time token, using [JSON Web Token (JWT)](https://jwt.io/introduction/) as an example
 ```
 {
   "header": {